Mirror in the Mirror

-Mirror in the Mirror: A Labyrinth is a collection of surreal short stories by Michael Ende originally published in German 1984 with the title Der Spiegel im Spiegel.
+Mirror in the Mirror: A Labyrinth is a collection of short stories by Michael Ende originally published in German 1984 with the title Der Spiegel im Spiegel.
 All stories in the book have their own protagonists, but are related to each other by the use of literary leitmotivs.
 None of the stories has its own title.

 Ende wrote the 30 short stories - according to the dedication at the beginning of the book - for his father Edgar Ende, whose artistic work (the book is illustrated with 18 of his paintings) inspired the short stories.

 Themes and motives

 The main motive of the collection is the question "What is reflected in a mirror which is reflected in a mirror?"
 Ende does not provide a clear answer to this question during the course of the book.
 In a letter, he stated that he intended the title to be taken as a metaphor for the relationship between reader and the book: